• Skip to primary navigation

 2. Vegetables (e.g. carrots, garlic, onion, leafy veggies such as spinach and kale).
 Like fruits, they are rich in fiber!
 Broccoli contains sulforaphane, an antioxidant that fights inflammation.

-3. Whole grains (oats, barley, bran, etc) which contain fiber to feed your gut.
+1. Whole grains (oats, barley, bran, etc) contain fiber to feed your gut.
 Check out the best foods for gut health!

-10. Herbs and spices such as mint, cinnamon, ginger, cayenne pepper, and turmeric.
+8. Herbs and spices such as mint, cinnamon, ginger, cayenne pepper, and turmeric.
 Turmeric contains curcumin, which is known for its potent anti-inflammatory properties.
+Check out these ginger shots and turmeric shots.

 High-Inflammatory Foods to Avoid